31st Marine Expeditionary Unit: South Korean ferry Sewol – 2014

-Typhoon Soudelor, Saipan - 2015
+Typhoon Soudelor, Saipan – 2015

 From 2–3 August 2015, Typhoon Soudelor devastated the island of Saipan in the Commonwealth of Northern Mariana Islands.
 Approximately 600 Marines and sailors of the 31st MEU responded to assist local and federal agencies with disaster relief efforts.
-Over the course of two weeks, the 31st MEU delivered more than 19,000 gallons of water and 47,000 individual meals provided by the Federal Emergency Management Agency to five distribution sites across the island.
-The Marines distributed an additional 366,000 gallons of potable water to the people of Saipan, 279,000 gallons of which were purified using a Lightweight Water Purification System and a Tactical Water Purification System.
-The 31st MEU also distribute more than 10,000 pounds of emergency supplies provided by the Red Cross.
+Over two weeks, the 31st MEU delivered more than 19000 USgal of water and 47,000 individual meals provided by the Federal Emergency Management Agency to five distribution sites across the island.

+The Marines distributed an additional 366,000 gallons of potable water to the people of Saipan, 279000 USgal of which were purified using a Lightweight Water Purification System and a Tactical Water Purification System.
+The 31st MEU also distributed more than 10000 lb of emergency supplies provided by the Red Cross.

-Operation Chinzei, Japan - 2016
+Operation Chinzei, Japan – 2016

-From 15–17 April 2016, a series of earthquakes struck the Japanese prefecture of Kumamoto, causing 48 deaths and displacing some 100,000 people.
-At the request of the Government of Japan, approximately 130 Marines and Sailors of the 31st MEU provided support to operations conducted by Joint Task Force Chinzei, led by the Japan Self-Defense Force.
-From 18–23 April, 31st MEU MV-22B Ospreys operating out of Marine Corps Air Station Iwakuni, Japan, delivered more than 82,000 pounds of food, water, blankets, toiletries and other items to be distributed to earthquake victims.
+From 15 to 17 April 2016, a series of earthquakes struck the Japanese prefecture of Kumamoto, causing 48 deaths and displacing some 100,000 people.
+At the request of the Government of Japan, approximately 130 Marines and sailors of the 31st MEU provided support to operations conducted by Joint Task Force Chinzei, led by the Japan Self-Defense Force.
+From 18 to 23 April, 31st MEU MV-22B Ospreys operating out of Marine Corps Air Station Iwakuni, Japan, delivered more than 82000 lb of food, water, blankets, toiletries and other items to be distributed to earthquake victims.